 Sometimes the relationship between a PGR and a supervisor can become strained or, in rare cases, break down.
 Where a supervisory relationship is not working as well as it might, the PGR and the supervisor are encouraged, in the first instance, to discuss the issue together and attempt to find a resolution.
 If the PGR feels unable to discuss the issue directly with the supervisor, or the issue remains unresolved having done this, or a discussion would be inappropriate, there are a number of options: (i) review of supervision route, (ii) request to change supervisor, (iii) complaints route.
 PGRs are reminded that if they have a supervisory issue but do not raise it, action cannot be taken to resolve it.

-Whatever the issue and whatever the option a PGR wishes to pursue, the GSA can provide independent advice and support.
+Whatever the issue, and whatever option a PGR wishes to pursue, the GSA can provide independent advice and support.

-PGRs should feel free to talk confidentially about a supervisory issue with another member of their Thesis Advisory Panel (TAP), the Graduate Chair (or their alternate), or other departmental officer (as set in the department's PGR handbook.)
+PGRs should feel free to talk confidentially about a supervisory issue with another member of their Thesis Advisory Panel (TAP), the Graduate Chair (or their alternate), or other departmental officer (as set out in the department’s PGR handbook).